vincentbenzo/OSCP-Windows-Host-Ansible-config/README.md

 # OSCP Ansible Config

-Configurations of my windows host with a kali VM configured on its own.
+Configurations of my windows host.

 # How to use it